-> As mentioned above, you can fly to Iqaluit from Ottawa or Montreal with either First Air or Canadian North airlines.
+As mentioned above, you can fly to Iqaluit from Ottawa or Montreal with Canadian North airlines.
 Flights will generally cost about $700 each way, In my post How to Visit Nunavut on the Cheap, I have some tips for getting cheap airfare to Iqaluit.

 How long should you spend in Iqaluit?